rafi67000/LimboAPI/README.md

 # How to get LimboAPI and PacketEvents working together?
 1. install packetevents from last Action: [here](https://github.com/rafi67000/packetevents/actions)
 2. install LimboAPI from last Action: [here](https://github.com/rafi67000/LimboAPI/actions)
 3. make sure `save-uncompressed-packets` is enabled in LimboAPI config.

+# Using Limbo, PE, and PlHidePro
+I received `Received a command execution from a non existing player.` warning.
+What should I do?
+- nothing.
+It's not ***fully*** supported for now, but it works.
+Just ignore those warnings.

 <img src="https://elytrium.net/src/img/elytrium.webp" alt="Elytrium" align="right">